FreeZeroDays/TTPs/Red_Team/Lateral_Movement/Check_if_Tunnel_is_Alive.md

 # Check if your tunnel is active

-**Description:** Commands to run to veiryf if your SSH tunnel is active and running successfully:
+**Description:** Commands to run to veirfy if your SSH tunnel is active and running successfully after establishing a session:

 Check tunnel with netcat: